ij96/Echo-Lamp/README.md

 ## Things

 - Garden Lamp: see folder `src/garden_lamp`
-- Curtain: see folder `src/curtain`
+- Electric curtain: see folder `src/curtain`

 ## User instructions

+**DO NOT CONNECT POWER VIA Vin AND USB AT THE SAME TIME!**

 ### Prerequisites
 - hardware: